 These are definitely julenisser:

-However, it seems that julenisse is starting to steal fjøsnisse’s style and colour, as Norwegians prefer natural fibers and designs.
+However, it seems that julenisse is starting to steal fjøsnisse’s style and colour, as Norwegians prefer natural fibres and designs.
 Julenisse is beginning to drop it’s all red suit and go for grey, fur and Norwegian patterns instead.
 So to tell them apart we need to look at his accessories; if he is carrying a sack full of toys or wearing glasses it is likely he is meant to be a julsnisse.
 With a walking stick, skis or a traditional sled, it is likely a fjøsnisse.

 Definitely a fjøsnisse: